amansrivastava17/google_related_searches/readme.md

 ## Google Related Searches

-Simple python module to get list of  related searches similar to that of what people do on google for a  given user query on google search.
+Given a user query this python module will returns a list of related searches you see on Google search  results pages.

 #### Install Dependencies